leosv123/MedicalChatGPT/README.md

 # MedRhoChat #DEMO
 ChatMedicalResearch

-Using Pinecone Embeddings Customizing and Lveeraging LLMs
+Using Pinecone Embeddings Customizing and Leveraging LLMs